Secure Multiple Domains or Subdomains with a Single Certificate

 Maintenance Overhead

-When there are several certificates, there is an increase in the complexity of ongoing tasks such as certificate renewal and management, which results in an administrative burden.
+When there are several digital certificates, there is an increase in the complexity of ongoing tasks such as certificate renewal and management, which results in an administrative burden.

 Inconsistency in Security Configurations